 Equity means the value of an investment.
 TEP is particularly interested in teacher equity, the value of teachers in student achievement.

 Equity also means fairness and equality.
-TEP aims to provide students from low-income families with equal access to outstanding teachers as a means of achieving educational equity.
+TEP aims to provide students from historically marginalized communities with equal access to outstanding teachers and social workers as a means of achieving educational equity.

 TEP’s mission is a synthesis of these ideas: